 The AFA Hockey Camp is primarily a technique, strategy and skills camp as opposed to an intensive camp.
 Our goal is to offer every camper, regardless of their age or skill level, an opportunity to develop skills, compete and have fun at the Cadet Ice Arena.
 To accomplish this, we divide our groups according to age and/or skill level, this enables every player to compete against others of comparable ability.
 The curriculum provides campers with two ice sessions and 2 ½ hours of ice time per day.
 The morning session consists of 20-25 minutes of power skating, 30-35 minutes of puck skills, and about 15-20 minutes of small games.
 The afternoon session consists of 20-25 minutes of game situation drills followed by a 50-55 minute scrimmage game.
 Goaltenders receive individual instruction during the morning sessions.
 The week culminates with a formal game on Friday.
 Because the emphasis is on teaching, skill development, and fun, full contact "collision checking" is not allowed, however, "contact checking" is permitted and all aspects of checking is covered in curriculum.

 Be prepared to send your camper with all equipment required by USA Hockey, this to include a helmet with facemask, shoulder pads, elbow pads, hockey pants, hockey gloves, shin pads, a cup supporter, and skates.
 Also pack workout gear for off ice training, to include: shorts, t-shirts, and running gear.
 In addition, it is good to bring an old stick that can be used for street hockey.

 The AFA Hockey camp provides a well rounded curriculum and exposes our campers to everything necessary to become a successful hockey player.
 If your hockey player leaves the camp with only one thing that will make him more successful, he has gotten his money's worth, however, I am confident he will pick up much more.
-The camp runs from approximately 8:00am - 4:30pm daily with the exception of Friday, and Wednesday of Session 3, which is a half day camp.
+The camp runs from approximately 8:00am - 4:30pm daily with the exception of Friday, and Wednesday of Session 3, which are half day camps.
 The campers will be free to leave immediately following their final ice session on Friday.